 The D.A.R.E. program is a cooperative effort of The Pickaway County Sheriff’s Office and Pickaway County Local Schools to teach drug abuse resistance to students of primary “at risk” age groups.
 The program seeks to help students avoid peer pressure and pitfalls associated with drug abuse.

 The K-9 Unit is assigned to Road Patrol Division.
 Both Deputy Wallace with K-9 Turpin and Deputy Harger with K-9 Aron respond to calls and handle reports as any other patrol deputy.
 They have the added responsibility of assisting with vehicle searches for drug interdiction and on field tracking for criminal suspects, suspect apprehension, and missing persons.
 Turpin and Aron are sworn police officers.
 They both have a commission and a badge.

 The Pickaway County Sheriff’s Marine Patrol is operated through a grant from Ohio Department of Natural Resources and funding from Monroe Township to provide enforcement and public safety response to Deer Creek Lake.
 Enforcement activities include responding to; drowning calls, watercraft violations, water craft inspections and assisting stranded boats.
 The patrol is seasonal and supplements the patrols by O D N R. The Marine Patrol is manned by volunteer officers from Deputy Sheriff’s and all other divisions of the Pickaway County Sheriff’s Office.
 Officers are required to complete additional training on watercraft safety and laws.

 The motorcycles are used for patrol and traffic enforcement duties.
 The Motorcycles are donated through a program at no cost to the county and manned by officers volunteering for the duty.
 The motorcycles are used to escort parades, funeral escorts, and dignitary escorts.

-The Pickaway County Sheriff’s underwater recovery is headed by John Sanders and volunteer divers.
-The unit is a specialized unit, and responds for recovery of drowning victims and evidence retrieval from Pickaway County lakes, ponds, and waterways.
-The unit responds on a call out bases and has been utilized on many accidental and criminal cases.
+The Pickaway County Sheriff’s underwater recovery unit is staffed by volunteer divers.
+This is a specialized unit that responds for recovery of drowning victims and evidence retrieval from Pickaway County lakes, ponds and waterways.
+This unit responds on a call out bases and has been utilized on many accidental and criminal cases.
 Pickaway County Underwater Recovery is recognized nationally and has been called upon by other jurisdictions across the United States.